iyer-karthik/black-tea.github.io/research.md

 ### Papers

-1. K. Iyer, Y. Assylbekov: Determining rough first order perturbations of the polyharmonic operator ( [paper](https://arxiv.org/pdf/1703.02569.pdf) / [slides](documents/polyharmonic_slides.pdf) )
+1. K. Iyer, Y. Assylbekov: [Determining rough first order perturbations of the polyharmonic operator](https://arxiv.org/pdf/1703.02569.pdf)

-2. K. Iyer, T. Ghosh: Cloaking for a quasi-linear elliptic partial differential equation ( [paper](https://arxiv.org/pdf/1704.02714.pdf) )
+2. K. Iyer, T. Ghosh: [Cloaking for a quasi-linear elliptic partial differential equation](https://arxiv.org/pdf/1704.02714.pdf)

 ### Notes
 [This](documents/HT_uniqueness_exposition.pdf) is an exposition on Haberman and Tataru's proof on uniqueness in the inverse conductivity problem.
-I wrote it mainly to teach myself the techniques used in their proof.
+I wrote it primarily to teach myself the techniques used in their proof.

 ### Talks